Why Exceptional Onboarding is Critical to Successful Product Adoption

 - Login activity — Are users actively taking part in the onboarding process?
 Are they signing in more or less frequently over time?
 Are they interacting with onboarding-specific engagements?

 - Feature usage per user/account — Do they adopt only a few or the majority of features available to them?
 Are onboarding sessions aligned with how they use the product?
 What about their business outcomes?

 - Support tickets submitted — Are various customers always facing the same challenges while getting started with the product?
 What can the product team do to remove these pain points?

 - Average time spent on any given engagement — Do users seem to struggle?
 Are some features particularly hard to configure?

 - Sentiment — What was valuable?
 What wasn’t?
 What can be improved for future new users?
-(Our CEO, Rachel Orston, wrote an article on how delivering an onboarding-specific NPS survey can help prevent future churn.)
+(Read how delivering an onboarding-specific NPS survey can help prevent future churn.)